ethersphere/storage-incentives/docs/SPAM_GRIEFING.md

 Invalid proofs revert only this transaction.
 Because anyone can submit `verifyWinner()` with deliberately invalid calldata, a failed transaction is not evidence that the selected winner cheated and must never directly slash/freeze the winner.
 A timeout bond can penalize non-delivery at the deadline if that rule is specified in advance.

-Persist the round's reveal anchor, proof-selection seed, winner/truth, and canonical proof parameters; never read mutable globals from a later phase.
+Persist the round's reveal anchor, proof-selection seed, winner/truth, and proof parameters; never read mutable globals from a later phase.
 Postage batches can expire and be deleted before a delayed proof is checked, so either snapshot/historically prove stamp validity at the protocol-defined reference block or make the proof deadline/expiry rules guarantee equivalent immutable context.
 A short deadline alone is not protection against permissionless early expiry.

-Reject non-canonical proof shapes before expensive work: exact Merkle path lengths, exact signature sizes, and at most one SOC attachment.

 ### 3. `settleRound(uint64 round)`